B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 Guillaume Cabane, former VP Growth at Drift and Segment, openly shares his knowledge: growth hacks, learnings, and mistakes.

 Chris Walker of Encoded and Refine Labs communicates via podcasts, videos, blogs, and social channels about demand generation and dark social.
-You’ll quickly see his name pop up when you delve into demand generation.
+His name comes up almost immediately when you start researching demand generation.

 The founder of Revue (before it was acquired by Twitter/X) built a loyal following by sharing product developments almost live.